Kiyodosan/README-file-generator/README.md

 NOTE: If a license is not necessary, then you can just press the "Enter" key without selecting any licenses.

-When finished answering all prompts, a README.md file is created using the info you provided.
+When finished answering all prompts, a README.md file is created in the dist folder using the info you provided.

 ## Credits